 Another very simple approach involves an even more subtle angle change.
 Start with the same pre-existing conditions: you are cutting the knee across, and your partner catches the shield before you can move any further forward.
 In this strategy, you simply want to drop your elbow, as before (recall that this makes it tough for them to follow you with their legs any further up), and then just turn your hips downward.
 This allows you to disconnect from their legs, making sure that their hips remain pinned under your ribcage and hip area.
 Focus on keeping their knees pinched together, and then seek out the sleeve to finish.

 Once you get all three of these options down, one will likely become your favorite.
 This will likely frustrate many of your partners for a while, until one comes up with a good way to counter what you're doing, and then you'll be back to the drawing board.
-Always remember: advanced techniques in jiu jitsu arise in exactly this manner, and you may well be helping to encourage innovation at your gym when you use this layered approach to problem solving.
+Always remember that advanced techniques in jiu jitsu arise in exactly this manner, and you may well be helping to encourage innovation at your gym when you use this layered approach to problem solving.
 Don't despair, but instead remember that you are adding to the overall body of BJJ knowledge out there!
 It is growing quickly.
 As always, let me know how these techniques work out for you.